Match Group to Present at the - GuruFocus.com

 PR Newswire

 DALLAS, Nov.
-16, 2022 /PRNewswire/ -- Match Group (NASDAQ: MTCH) announced today that Gary Swidler, Chief Operating Officer & Chief Financial Officer, will participate in a fireside chat at the Wells Fargo TMT Summit on Wednesday, November 30 at 8:40 a.m.
-Pacific Time (PT) / 11:40 a.m.
-Eastern Time (ET).
+21, 2022 /PRNewswire/ -- Match Group (NASDAQ: MTCH) announced today that Gary Swidler, Chief Operating Officer & Chief Financial Officer, will participate in a fireside chat at Nasdaq Investor Conference on Tuesday, December 6 at 11:30 a.m.
+British Time (6:30 a.m.
+Eastern Time).
 A live webcast and replay of the fireside chat will be available at https://ir.mtch.com/news-and-events/events.

 Match Group (NASDAQ: MTCH), through its portfolio companies, is a leading provider of digital technologies designed to help people make meaningful connections.
 Our global portfolio of brands includes Tinder®, Match®, Hinge®, Meetic®, OkCupid®, Pairs™, PlentyOfFish®, OurTime®, Azar®, Hakuna Live™, and more, each built to increase our users' likelihood of connecting with others.
 Through our trusted brands, we provide tailored services to meet the varying preferences of our users.
 Our services are available in over 40 languages to our users all over the world.